 A couple of key things to note when choosing the best bread, are:

 - Make sure that there are no large seeds, like pumpkin or sunflower seeds, in the bread as they’re choking hazards for babies and young toddlers.

 - Ensure that the bread is free of honey as an ingredient for babies under 1 year old.

-For my other recommendations on what to check for on the nutrition label, see my blog post all about bread for babies.
+For my other recommendations on choosing the best bread for your baby, including what to check for on the nutrition label, how to choose a type of bread (ie. white bread, whole grain bread, etc.) see my blog post all about bread for babies.
 I also provide you with my top brand recommendations to help narrow down your search while shopping!